Deadhead: Deadhead Day

 Deadhead Day is a globally celebrated holiday in honor of the Grateful Dead, the music they created and the culture of Deadhead fandom.
-Deadhead Day is celebrated annually on July 9th because that is the anniversary of the Grateful Dead's final concert at Soldier Field in Chicago, Illinois, in 1995.
+Deadhead Day is celebrated each July 9th to commemorate the Grateful Dead's final concert performed at Soldier Field in Chicago, Illinois in 1995.

-Deadheads celebrate Deadhead Day by gathering to listen to the Grateful Dead's music, reminiscing about experiences they have had as Deadheads and by attending shows by Grateful Dead tribute bands.
+The holiday is an opportunity reach out to old friends, curate playlists to share and organize local meet-ups where fans can socialize with other Deadheads.

-Deadhead Day is featured in the 2023 Rowman & Littlefield publication Chase's Calendar of Events.
+2023 was the inaugural year of the holiday.